About the RAP program

-To qualify, families must have a total before-tax household income of $40,000 or less, were working at some point in the last year, and have at least one dependent child.
+To qualify, families must have a total before-tax household income of $60,000 or less and have at least one dependent child.
 Existing clients need to reapply each year.

 Find out how much rent help you could get.
 Get an estimate.